powersync-ja/powersync-js/packages/powersync-vue/README.md

 ```

 ### Queries
 The `usePowerSyncQuery` composable provides a static view of a given query, but can you use refs as parameters instead to automatically refresh the query when they change.
-The composable exposes reactive variables for the results, the error state, loading state, and a refresh callback that can be invoked to rerun the query manually.
+The composable exposes reactive variables for the results, the error state and loading state, as well as a refresh callback that can be invoked to rerun the query manually.

 ```Vue
 // TodoListDisplayQuery.vue